aur9ra/bookfinder/README.md

 i thought about how one would do this, and made bookfinder over a weekend.

-librarians do amazing work though, and they're good at it! however, this problem is sort-of well suited to an LLM.
+librarians do amazing work, and they're good at it! however, this problem is decently well suited to an LLM.

-LLMs have been trained on every published novel as well as much of our discussion around these novels. you can also throw your entire goodreads history at an LLM, as well, and it will do a decent job at identifying the patterns in your ratings.
+LLMs have been trained on every published novel as well as much of our discussion around these novels. you can also throw your entire goodreads history at an LLM, and it will do a decent job at identifying the patterns in your ratings.

 ideally, this software gets more people to go to their libraries! support your public services!